chbuschmann/remarkable-templates/README.md

 Download Cyberduck from https://cyberduck.io, open a new connection, choose SFTP and enter your ip, user (`root`) and password.
 Navigate to `/usr/share/remarkable` and be careful.
 You can delete files, and there is no Bin to save you.

 ## Templates

-You have to have a .svg file, and you need to edit the templates.json.
+- You have to have a .svg file, and you need to edit the templates.json.
 When i was using RCU it also created a .png but I tried with just the .svg and it worked fine.

-Copy your new template(s) into `/usr/share/remarkable/templates`.
+- Copy your new template(s) into `/usr/share/remarkable/templates`.
-With a text editor edit the .json as follows:
+-With a text editor edit the .json as follows:

 This is the three last entries of my .json to give you an idea of the formating.
 This first of the three is one of the factory templates, the two last is my own.